Grants & Mission Funding

 - Receive notification from the Jubilee Office on the results of Executive Council.
 Should your application be approved, your ministry will receive an embossed certificate, signed by the President of the House of Deputies and the Presiding Bishop.

 - Start connecting!
-In the days following Executive Council, your ministry will be added to the Asset Map (more information to come from Mary Anne Bryant about the updated Asset Map) and to our files.
+In the days following Executive Council, your ministry will be added to the Asset Map and to our files.
 You’ll be eligible for Jubilee Grants and will be connected with folks also doing amazing ministries around the whole Episcopal Church!